Skip to Main Content

 Methodology

-Credible evaluated the best personal loan lenders for medical emergency loans based on factors such as customer experience, minimum fixed rate, maximum loan amount, funding time, loan terms, fees, discounts, and whether cosigners are accepted.
-Credible’s team of experts gathered information from each lender’s website, customer service department, directly from our partners, and via email support.
+Credible evaluated the best personal loan lenders for medical emergencies based on funding speed, minimum credit score requirements, customer experience, minimum fixed rates, maximum loan amounts, repayment terms, fees, discounts, and whether cosigners are accepted.
+Credible's team of experts gathered information from each lender's website, customer service department, directly from our partners, and via email support.
 Each data point was verified by a third party to make sure it was accurate and up to date.

 What is a medical emergency loan?